As Fresno County moves into red tier, health officer urges residents to be cautious: ‘We want to get this right’

 FRESNO COUNTY, Calif.
-(KSEE) – Fresno County is officially in the red tier, California Health and Human Services Secretary Dr. Mark Ghaly announced on Tuesday.
+(KGPE) – Fresno County is officially in the red tier, California Health and Human Services Secretary Dr. Mark Ghaly announced on Tuesday.

 This allows restaurants, places of worship and movie theaters to reopen indoors at a maximum capacity of 25% or 100 people, whichever one is fewer.